TNO/PySub/README.md

 Keep in mind that the space and "." after "-e" are also required!

 The environment comes with a working Spyder and Jupyter Notebook built.
+Which you can open with
+> spyder -p .

+or
+>jupyter notebook

 ## Tutorials
 To help you getting started with PySub there are 4 tutorials available in the Tutorials folder.
 These are Jupyter notebooks that assist you in running simple example models and explain the steps, function arguments and results.